zchyde/brooklinebooksmith.com/_drafts/book-bento-care-packages-for-the-soul.md

 [The Lonely City: Adventures in the Art of Being Alone](http://www.brooklinebooksmith-shop.com/book/9781250039576) by Olivia Laing &nbsp;

-Olivia Laing's deep and enlightening work *e*xplores the significance of loneliness in cities, in art, and in our experience of reality.&nbsp;
+Olivia Laing's deep and enlightening work explores the significance of loneliness in cities, in art, and in our experience of reality.&nbsp;

 Laing includes deft investigations of artists like Edward Hopper ([Nighthawks](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/Nighthawks_by_Edward_Hopper_1942.jpg/1280px-Nighthawks_by_Edward_Hopper_1942.jpg)) whose loneliness defined their work.&nbsp;